GuidoDev4/hello-world/README.md

 # hello-world
-This repository is will create to practice Github!
+This repository has been created to practice Github!